-The increasing number of organizations performing Agile development at the team level know that nothing beats an Agile approach for delivering fully-tested products to the customer in the most efficient manner possible.
+The increasing number of organizations performing Agile development at the team level know that nothing beats an Agile approach for delivering fully tested, valuable products to the customer in the most efficient manner possible.

-Agile methodologies were originally created for teams working on project-focused delivery.
-So how do you scale Agile development approaches from the team level to work across an entire portfolio?
+Agile methodologies were originally created for teams working on project-focused and product-focused delivery.
+But now Agile principles are being applied to work across portfolios and the enterprise, as well.

 1. What is SAFe?